JKornberg/Sickulator/README.md

 Run with `sickulator`

+Note: XLaunch must be installed and running to create the window for the Sickulator.

 # Description
 The Sickulator is an agent-based simulator made to visually represent the spread of disease in a small city.
 The user is provided several configurable options to affect the outcome of the "sickulation".